meetuparchive/mwp-cli/docs/deploy.md

 _Default: 20_.
 Integer number of deployments to keep 'cold', ready to be started.
 Older deployments will be deleted from GAE, although the container images will still be available in Google Container Registry for re-deployment.

+## Command: `deploy stop`

+Set status to 'STOPPED' on the specified version.
+Safely.

 ## Command: `deploy delete`